-In process no concerns. - 3.
+Completed. - 3.
 Recommends the consolidation of the two campuses' unit structure and management.
-In process no concerns.
+Completed.

 OWG 71 Greek Life Approved Recommendations

 - 1. Recommends that Greek Life continues to be administered though the Office of Student Life and Activities for the new Albany State University.